Privacy Policy

 Storage period

-Admission to the applicant pool
+Inclusion in the applicant pool

 Newsletter

-We store your personal data that you have provided for the purpose of receiving the newsletter until you unsubscribe from the newsletter with us or the dispatch service provider.
+We store your personal data that you have provided for the purpose of receiving the newsletter until you unsubscribe from the newsletter with us or the mailing service provider.
 This does not apply to data that we have stored from you for other purposes.

 Mailchimp